uk-tre/website/docs/events/wg_workshops/2023-03-29-march-meeting/index.md

 Volunteers to co-ordinate and contribute were called for!
 Your community needs you!

 _This write-up was authored by the wonderful Rob Baxter from DARE UK.
-For any questions about the above, please get in touch with Hari Sood [hsood@turing.ac.uk](mailto:hsood@turing.ac.uk)_
+For any questions about the above, please get in touch with Cassandra Gould van Praag [(cassandra.gouldvanpraag@rcmcooperative.com)](mailto:cassandra.gouldvanpraag@rcmcooperative.com)_